haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 **Bug Fixes**

-* [Premium] Timelog window causes error in several special cases
+* [Premium] Time-log window causes error in several special cases
 * Can not search projects in the project list view
 * Timezone on several date fields are not correct
 * Not check validate dates in the issue entry